-Eggs are easily frozen and can be used in many ways.
-We in our home think it is as sensible and thrifty to buy eggs when they’re on sale as it is to store away pork, poultry, vegetables, fruits and other foods when they are at the low point on the price scale.
+Eggs are easily frozen and are able to be used in many ways.
+We in our home think it is as sensible and thrifty to buy them when they’re on sale as it is to store away pork, poultry, vegetables, fruits and other foods when they are at the low point on the price scale.
 We have quite a supply in our food freezer, they’re rock hard now but thaw in a short time at room temperature and are ready for any normal use.

-I freeze eggs two ways: whole with the yolk broken, and separated (yolks and whites divided).
+I do this two ways: whole with the yolk broken, and separated (yolks and whites divided).
 In the former, I empty one lightly stirred egg into each compartment of ice cube trays and freeze solid.
-The frozen cubes are then put into bags or plastic jars and cached away in the freezer.
+The cubes are then put into bags or plastic jars and cached away in the freezer.

 Since they cannot be separated after frozen, I measure quantities of whites into containers and freeze.
 Each receptacle is labeled as to amount or number of whites it contains; for instance, 2 whites for icing, 1 1/2 cups for an angel food cake, etc. Yolks can be frozen on cookie sheets, pie tins, or in the ice cube tray.
 They are then packaged in various numbers to suit the individual family’s needs.

-The frozen broken-yolked eggs fulfill practically every kitchen need.
+The broken-yolked ones fulfill practically every kitchen need.
 They have a fresh-from-the-nest flavor regardless of how prepared for breakfast.
 I use them for breading chops, baking, waffles, puddings, custards and in any other recipe where whole eggs are required.

 Author: Hilda B. Hawkins, published in American Poultry Journal (1952)

-- When freezing yolks, add 2 tablespoons of sugar or 1 teaspoon of salt to each pint (or a pinch per yolk–this helps prevent the yolk from being too thick once thawed).
-If you’ll be using the yolks in baking, choose sugar.
+- When freezing yolks, add 2 tablespoons of sugar or 1 teaspoon of salt to each pint (or a pinch per yolk–this helps prevent them from being too thick or gelatinous once thawed).
+If you’ll be using them in baking, choose sugar.
 If cooking them in dishes, choose salt (and mark on label which one you added).

-- Before freezing, blend eggs lightly with fork or beater but avoid whipping in air.
-Skim off any air bubbles from the surface before freezing to prevent crusting as well as prevent the eggs from becoming gummy when thawed (from this page of quick tips).
+- When first preparing for storage, blend eggs lightly with fork or beater but avoid whipping in air.
+Skim off any air bubbles from the surface before freezing to prevent crusting as well as prevent them from becoming gummy when thawed (from this page of quick tips).